Alcantara98/Snake_Project_SFML/README.md

   Now, we need to add the bins and libraries of SFML which are required for the project.
 Watch [this](https://www.youtube.com/watch?v=YfMQyOw1zik) to set up SFML for windows visual.
 Now we should be able to build the project.

 ## Status
 I have not touched this in a couple of months now.
-May add a main menu to and a users file to save best scores.
+May add a main menu and a users file to save best scores.
 To make it more difficult, we could add obstacles and create a maze-like environment.

-If you want to check out the game, there is a release build in Snake_Project_SFML\Snake\x64\Release folder.
-Just run 'SNAKE.exe' to run the game.
-Should only work in windows 10 OSs.